SapirKro/myjoystick/README.md

 Enjoy!

-## Video
+## Additional Information
-the video contain intrudection and short demo of the app:
+A short video contain intrudection and demo of the app:

+UML diagrm: